-Creating Progress Stories (Practical and Motivating Visions)
+Challenge 6 – Creating Progress Stories (Motivating and Adaptive Shared Visions)

 Therefore, to have the greatest positive impact on our futures, we must recognize that the quality of our personal, organizational, and social visions is often our greatest lever for personal and social change.
 Other scholars in cognitive science, psychology, sociology, and philosophy have since said these things, but the clarity and scope of Polak and Boulding on this point have not yet been surpassed, to my knowledge.